Dr. Betsy Nabel

 President, Brigham and Women's Health Care

-Betsy Nabel has served as President of Harvard-affiliated Brigham and Women’s Hospital (BWH) and Brigham and Women’s Faulkner Hospital (BWFH) since 2010.
+Betsy Nabel has served as president of Harvard-affiliated Brigham and Women’s Health Care (BWHC) since 2010.
 A cardiologist and distinguished biomedical researcher, Nabel is Professor of Medicine at Harvard Medical School.

-Nabel has a long track record of advocacy for health, wellness and broadening access to care.
-Prior to joining Brigham and Women’s, Nabel served as Director of the National Heart, Lung, and Blood Institute from 2005-2009.
-She leveraged the $3 billion research portfolio to establish pioneering scientific programs in genomics, stem cells, and translational research.
-One of Nabel’s signature advocacy efforts was the Red Dress Heart Truth campaign, which raises heart awareness in women through innovative partnerships between government and private industry, including Diet Coke and New York Fashion Week.
+Nabel has a long record of advocacy for health and broadening access to care.
+As director of the National Heart, Lung, and Blood Institute from 2005-2009, Nabel leveraged the $3 billion research portfolio to establish pioneering scientific programs in genomics, stem cells, and translational research.
+One of her signature advocacy efforts was the Red Dress Heart Truth campaign, which raises heart awareness in women through unprecedented industry partnerships.

 Throughout her career, Nabel has been a champion for global health.
 At the NHLBI, she established Centers of Excellence in developing countries to combat cardiovascular and lung diseases.
-Nabel launched the Global Alliance for Chronic Diseases, a group of national research institutions that address chronic diseases around the world.
-At Brigham and Women's she has helped create a national teaching hospital in Haiti and is advancing training for clinical providers in under-resourced countries.
-She has worked hands-on in Kenya, Rwanda and Haiti to extend health care services to people in need.
-She serves on the board of Partners In Health, an organization with close ties to Brigham and Women's.
+At BWHC she helped create a national teaching hospital in Haiti and is advancing training for clinicians in under-resourced countries.

-A native of St. Paul, Minnesota, Nabel attended Weill Cornell Medical College in New York City and did her internal medicine and cardiovascular training at Brigham and Women’s Hospital.
-She and her husband Gary, who is the Chief Scientific Officer for Sanofi, also serve as inspiration to their three children, all of whom are pursuing careers in medicine.
+A native of St. Paul, Minnesota, Nabel attended Weill Cornell Medical College and completed her internal medicine and cardiology training at Brigham and Women’s Hospital.
+She and her husband Gary, who is the chief scientific officer for Sanofi, have three children, all of whom are pursuing careers in medicine.